-1. Foreign companies that have a branch1 or place of business2 in Great Britain must register a number of particulars in this country with Companies House, and will generally be liable for prosecution.
+1. Foreign companies that have an establishment (i.e. a branch or place of business) in the United Kingdom must register a number of particulars in this country with Companies House1, and will generally be liable for prosecution.

 [Section 31 (Law enforcement) exemption Freedom of Information Act 2000]